-You might have no idea what you are actually talking about, but by arguing with someone who does, you’ll come out with new, more well-rounded knowledge and, hopefully, will get to know your own opinions better.
+Many people shy away from political discussions but by having them, you’ll come out with new, more well-rounded knowledge and, hopefully, will get to know your own opinions better.

 Past grievances are overrated.
 You don’t need negativity in your life and you definitely don’t need it over something that happened years ago.

 If you need to, unfollow of block the involved parties on social media.
 Don’t “hate follow” someone just for the heck of it.
 A grudge only affects the person holding it.

 Something fun, quirky and totally you.
 Be passionate about it but don’t be a hoarder!

 My collectable of choice is mugs.
 They take up a lot of space, but they are something I use daily and always bring back memories from places I’ve visited.

 9. Take a cross-country road trip.